andreasWallner/recipe-markdown/README.md

 ---------------

 The format is line-based, every 'information' has to be on a seperate line.
-The markdown format contains three types of information:
+The markdown format contains five types of information:
 - metadata
 - ingredients
 - steps